-The following rules will be observed for all elementary school dances:
+The following rules will be observed for all middle school dances:

-- Closed dance The dance will be open to current Garfield students only. - Arrive at the stated time for the beginning of the dance.
-When delivered, enter the building immediately. - Students are to remain in the building.
-Once you leave, you may not re-enter. - Act in a polite and courteous manner. - No rough-housing.
-All school rules and expectations apply. - Plan ahead for your parents to pick you up promptly at the end of the dance. - This is a fundraising sponsored event to defray costs, an admission is charged. - Dances are chaperoned by school staff and parents.
+Closed dance - The dance will be open to current Heath Middle School students only.

+Arrive at the stated time for the beginning of the dance.
+When delivered, enter the building immediately.

+Students are to remain in the building.
+Once you leave, you may not re-enter.

+Act in a polite and courteous manner.

+No rough-housing.
+All school rules and expectations apply.

+Plan ahead for your parents to pick you up promptly at the end of the dance.

+This is a fundraising sponsored event - to defray costs, an admission is charged.

+This is a voluntary social activity in the middle school.
+Maturity and age of students may be factors parents want to consider in allowing participation in the dance.

+Dances are chaperoned by school staff and parents.

-- Dress is school appropriate. - Students who receive an out of school suspension, or more than two detentions may be denied the privilege of attending school dances for the grading period of the discipline.
+Dress is school appropriate.

+Students who receive an out of school suspension, Friday Detention, or more than two detentions may be denied the privilege of attending school dances for the grading period of the discipline.